MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 units (SI Units) and their combinations, such as `km/h` or `mg`, etc. can be used as ordinary types (instead of only numbers).
-The typecheck prevents e.g., assignment of a weight to a length variable or to implicitely add appropriate conversion in the resulting program, e.g., when a `km/h`-based velocity is stored in a `m/s`-based variable.
+The typecheck prevents e.g., assignment of a weight to a length variable or to implicitly add appropriate conversion in the resulting program, e.g., when a `km/h`-based velocity is stored in a `m/s`-based variable.

 * Example type definitions: `[km/h]`